Health Services & Global Health

 Professor Michael Donnelly (Research Group Lead)

-Motab Aljohani: Principal Supervisor: Professor Ciaran O'Neill
+Motab Aljohani: Principal Supervisor: Prof Ciaran O'Neill

 PhD Title: Satisfaction Utilization and Willingness to Pay for Health Care Services in Saudi Arabia: a Contingent Valuation Study among Heads of Saudi Households.

-Majed Almutairi: Principal Supervisor: Professor Ciaran O'Neill
+Majed Almutairi: Principal Supervisor: Prof Ciaran O'Neill

 PhD Title: Evaluating the quality of healthcare services in primary care centres: Patient's perceptions of the quality of services in primary care centres.

-Nicola Holland: Principal Supervisor: Professor Gerald McKenna
+Nicola Holland: Principal Supervisor: Prof Gerald McKenna

 PhD Title: Exploration of the relationship between poor oral health and cognitive decline in older adults who live in nursing and residential homes.

-Michelle Jones: Principal Supervisor: Professor Ciaran O'Neill
+Michelle Jones: Principal Supervisor: Prof Ciaran O'Neill

 PhD Title: Comparing the cost-effectiveness of drug treatments for multiple myeloma between Ireland and Northern Ireland.

-Sola Olawoye: Principal Supervisor: Dr Ving Chan
+Sonia Mavi: Principal Supervisor: Dr Ving Chan

 PhD Title: PhD research in Dental/Oral public health directed toward early intervention and awareness of dental and oral problems in children.
 Diabetes and Oral Health.